 The results showed that getting rid of global core and non-core brands, as well as local core brands, negatively impacted the value of the company:

 - Global brands (core and non-core) hold a high value due to the economies of scale, economies of scope, R&D and marketing.

 - Local core brands have high brand equity.
-The brand recognition and value is high as they solve local needs.
+The brand recognition and value are high as they solve local needs.
 This makes it more likely that they build strong and loyal customer bases and enjoy higher profit margins for home region brands than for brands in foreign regions.

-The study indicates one solution for companies who struggle to manage a large brand portfolio: shed non-core brands with low international presence.
+The study indicates one solution for companies who struggle to manage a large brand portfolio: shed non-core brands with a low international presence.